-‘General Hospital’ Fans Speculate That Carly Catches Michael’s Illness Putting Her And The Baby At Risk
+‘General Hospital’ Fans Speculate That Carly Catches Michael’s Illness, Putting Her And The Baby At Risk

-The flu seems to going around Port Charles as seen on Friday’s General Hospital.
+The flu seems to be spreading around Port Charles, as seen on Friday’s General Hospital.
 Both Michael and Sasha ended up going for medical treatment at GH because of it.
 But before that, Michael paid a visit to Sonny and Carly to discuss Kristina’s situation.
-This has fans worried on what’s to come.
+This has fans worried about what’s to come.

 Carly is pregnant and her baby bump is now showing pretty well.
-She has just been to the doctor and despite this being a high risk pregnancy for her, everything seems fine for the moment.
+She has just been to the doctor and despite this being a high-risk pregnancy for her, everything seems fine for the moment.
 There had been rumors swirling that she would end up losing this baby.
 Unfortunately, it appears that it could be because of Michael.
-General Hospital spoilers from Soap Central teases that Sonny will be concerned next week.
+General Hospital spoilers from Soap Central tease that Sonny will be concerned next week.

 Although no details were given just yet, it could very well be about Carly and their baby.
 Sonny is also concerned about Kristina and he is seen in the previews talking to Neil, so his concerns could be about his daughter.
 However, fans are convinced that Michael being around Carly when he was sick will cause her to get sick as well.

 Michael said that he didn’t want to get too close to his mother, but he was sneezing and coughing right in front of her.
 She also sat down in the same chair that he had been sitting in after he left.
-So, this could all lead up to Carly getting the same thing.
+This could all lead up to Carly getting the same thing.

 Sasha's under the weather, but a surprise at the hospital is already lifting her spirits.
 Who could it be?#GH is brand-new and STARTS NOW on ABC! @SofiaMattsson1 pic.twitter.com/dHFWVzn6tq